On the minimum bisection of random $3$-regular graphs: Preliminaries

-In this section we introduce a few basic concepts: first, to a graph $G(V, E)$ we associate the \textit{graph distance} $d_G$ given by $G$:
+In this section we introduce a few basic concepts that will be used in the sequel.

-Next, a graph $G(V, E)$, the ball $B_G(v,r)$ around a vertex $v\in V$ of radius $r\in \mathbb Z_{\ge 0}$ consists of all vertices at graph distance at most $r$ from $v$.
-A \textit{cut} $(V_1, V_2)$ of a graph $G=(V,E)$ is a partition of $V$ into two non-empty sets with $V_1 \cup V_2 = V$.
-A \textit{bisection} $(V_1,V_2)$ of a graph $G(V, E)$, with $|V|$ being even, is a cut, in which $|V_1| = |V_2|$.
-The \textit{size} of a cut $(V_1,V_2)$, denoted by $e(V_1, V_2)$, is the number of edges with one endvertex in $V_1$ and one endvertex in $V_2$.
-The \textit{bisection width} of a graph $G$ is the minimum over the sizes of all bisections in $G$.
-Finally, a \textit{minimal bisection} of a graph $G$ is a bisection of $G$ whose size is equal to the bisection width of $G$.

-\begin{observation} In a graph of maximal degree three, two cycles are vertex-disjoint if and only if they are edge-disjoint. \end{observation} \begin{proof} Two vertex-disjoint cycles are, of course, edge-disjoint.
-If two cycles, on the other hand, have a common vertex, but no common edge, then this common vertex should be of degree four, contradiction with the maximal degree condition in the statement. \end{proof}
+\begin{observation} In a graph of maximum degree three, two cycles are vertex-disjoint if and only if they are edge-disjoint. \end{observation} \begin{proof} Two vertex-disjoint cycles are clearly edge-disjoint.
+On the other hand, if two cycles have a common vertex but no common edge, then the degree of this common vertex must be at least four, thus contradicting the maximum degree condition in the statement. \end{proof}